SunnyORCL/Iteam-DR-TF/docs/fss/replicating-filestorage.md

 <b>7<b>.
 EXPORT

 Create an export in a specific export set, export path, and file system.
 The <i>export_set_id</i> is supplied by the associated export set from the Mount Target creation and the <i>file_system_id</i> is supplied by the FSS creation at the beginning of this configuration.
+The FSS must have a minimum of one export in one mount target in order for instances to mount the file system.
 ```terraform
 ### EXPORT
 resource "oci_file_storage_export" "fss_export" {